PLANNED GIVING AND ENDOWMENTS

 Qualified Charitable Distributions or QCDs – For those 70 ½ or older a QCD is a direct transfer of funds from your IRA custodian payable to Providence.
 QCDs can be counted toward satisfying your required minimum distributions for the year.
 The amount donated is excluded from taxable income.
 The maximum annual amount that can qualify for a QCD is $100,000.

 Charitable Gift Annuity – A charitable gift annuity allows a donor to give a large amount of cash or securities to Providence in exchange for a fixed income payment for life.
 Providence would keep any leftover funds as well as any income made by investing those funds.

-Charitable Remainder Trust – There a couple of types of charitable remainder trusts but each of these directs remaining funds to Providence after the trust is terminated.
+Charitable Remainder Trust – There are a couple of types of charitable remainder trusts but each of these directs the remaining funds to Providence after the trust is terminated.
 Such a trust pays the donor a fixed amount based on a percentage of the initial assets used to fund the trust.
-(Note: with a Charitable Remainder Unitrust, the donor is paid a percentage of the principal and it is revalued annually so that payments increase over time).
+(Note: With a Charitable Remainder Unitrust, the donor is paid a percentage of the principal and it is revalued annually so that payments increase over time).

 Charitable Lead Trust – a trust that pays ‘income’ to Providence for a specified number of years or for the donor’s lifetime.
 When the term is up, the assets are returned to the donor or their beneficiaries.

 Beneficiary designation – such as those from a life insurance policy; you can indicate that Providence is one beneficiary or the sole beneficiary of one or more policies.